CarolDoudouCao/Archaeo_Bodyform_China/README.md

 # Tracking Spatial and Temporal Variation in Body Size and Proportions across Ancient Chinese Groups

-This repository supports Chapter 7 of Doudou Cao's PhD thesis _Adaptation at High Altitudes: A Comparative Analysis of Body Size and Proportions in Ancient Tibetan and Lowland Chinese Populations_ (University of Cambridge, 2025).
+This repository supports Chapter 7 of Doudou Cao's PhD thesis _Adaptation at High Altitudes: A Comparative Analysis of Body Size and Proportions in Ancient Tibetan and Lowland Chinese Populations_ (University of Cambridge, 2025), supervised by Dr. Emma Pomeroy.
 It explores tempo-spatial trends in limb length and body proportions across 71 archaeological groups in China from the Early Neolithic to the Late Iron Age.

 ## 📂 Repository Structure